microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

      - finecollectionservice
    ```

-You've now specified a the Dapr **RabbitMQ** pub/sub component: (`pubsub.rabbitmq`).
-In the `metadata` section, you instruct Dapr how to connect to the RabbitMQ container running on port `5672`).
+You've now specified the Dapr **RabbitMQ** pub/sub component (`pubsub.rabbitmq`).
+In the `metadata` section, you instruct Dapr how to connect to the RabbitMQ container running on port `5672`.
 Ignore the other metadata for now.
-In the `scopes` section, you limit the usage of this component. to the `TrafficControlService` and `FineCollectionService`.
+In the `scopes` section, you limit the usage of this component to the `TrafficControlService` and `FineCollectionService`.

 ### Step 3: Send messages from the `TrafficControlService`

 With the Dapr pub/sub building block, you use a [topic](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions) to send and receive messages.
 The producer sends (or *publishes*) messages to the topic while one-to-many consumers subscribe to this topic to receive messages.
-First. you'll prepare the `TrafficControlService` to send, or publish, messages using Dapr pub/sub.
+First, you'll prepare the `TrafficControlService` to send or publish messages using Dapr pub/sub.

-1. Open the file `Resources/TrafficControlService/Controllers/TrafficController.cs` in the VS Code.
+1. Open the file `Resources/TrafficControlService/Controllers/TrafficController.cs` in VS Code.

 1. Near the end of the `VehicleExit` method, you find the code that sends a `SpeedingViolation` message to the `FineCollectionService` over HTTP: